-In this article, we’re going to talk about the exciting result of a recent study on cancer.
-Cancer is still a scary diagnosis for everyone and anything that can help to beat that diagnosis is a serious win in our book.
-Let’s learn how muscle mass is significantly associated with better survival rates among patients with advanced cancer.
+In this article, we will discuss the exciting result of a recent study on cancer.
+Cancer is still a scary diagnosis for everyone, and anything that can help to beat that diagnosis is a severe win in our book.

 Higher Muscle Mass Correlates with Improved Survival